 Five research grants have been funded to investigate management practices’ and their effect on productivity, with a total research council contribution of £3.8 million.
 Aston University, University of Strathclyde, University of Sheffield, University of East Anglia, and the National Institute of Economic and Social Research (NIESR) were all successful in their application.
 The projects started in February 2019 and scheduled to run between 24 and 36 months.

-A single Coordination and Evidence Hub, linked to the earlier call for research projects, has also been funded.
-The University of Strathclyde is the successful applicant and the award represents a total research council contribution of £1.56 million due to run for 36 months.
+AA single Coordination and Evidence Hub, linked to the earlier call for research projects, has also been funded.
+The PrOPEL Hub at the University of Strathclyde is the successful applicant and the award represents a total research council contribution of £1.56 million due to run for 36 months.

 - Productivity research grants